kamal-sharma-de/python-sides/README.md

 Problem 14: Write a Python program that converts an ASCII string to a space-separated, lowercase hexadecimal string representation of each character's value.
 (ASCIItoHex.py)

 Problem 15: Develop a Python program that utilizes PTR records and sockets to retrieve the domain name associated with a given IP address, handling potential lookup errors.
 (IPToDomain.py)

+Problem 16: Write a python code to find the shortest word ladder from beginWord to endWord using BFS.
+(Wordladder.py)